orhun/personal-blog/content/mongolia-trip.md

 </center>

 In fact, it is a museum, you can go inside and explore a bit about the history of Mongolia and Genghis Khan.

-One of the interesting things was this huge boot:
+One of the interesting things was this huge boot (made from Tibetan lamb skin, called "yak"):

 <center>